vecin2/em_automation/README.md

  3. Drop the executable file within your `bin` folder of your current EM project (next to your ccadmin)
  4. Run `sqltask test-sql` from the command line.
 You should see a bunch of test running and you are ready to go!

 ***Note:** you might get some failures when running the tests depending on the current version of the EM product you are running.
-This is fine, it shows the tool is running as it should and that you might have to make adjustments to those templates if you want to use them.*
+This is fine, it shows the tool is running as it should and that you might have to make adjustments to fix those templates if you want to use them.*

 # Template Design